Geoffrey-lab/Interactive-Visualizations-in-Python/README.md

 pip install cufflinks

 ### Usage
-The main notebook in this repository demonstrates how to:

 Set up interactive widgets using ipywidgets.
 Create interactive plots with plotly and cufflinks.
 Use chart-studio to save and share your visualizations.
 Work with large datasets using pyarrow.
 To run the notebook, start Jupyter Notebook or JupyterLab:

-### sh
-Copy code
-jupyter notebook
-Then open the notebook file in your browser and follow the instructions inside.

 Example Visualizations
 Interactive Line Plots